Midweight UI Designer. London 2014

-Citysocializer was already established when I joined the team, however the app was fragmented and lacked refinement and users were declining fast.
-I joined Citysocializer with the intention of redesigning the iOS app, improving user experience, the design language and essentially increasing the number of users.
+Citysocializer was already an established app and brand when I joined the team, however, the app was fragmented and lacked refinement and users were declining fast.
+I joined Citysocializer to redesign the iOS app, improving the user experience, design language and reigniting the excitement for this social app.

-Citysocializer already used yellow within the branding, and so I decided to take that further and include this within the UI components as the colour exhibits psychologic qualities and is perceived as warm, friendly and positive.
-This was complemented with a rich navy blue as its a tertiary colour to the yellow, but also indicates qualities of trust, strength and communication.
+Citysocializer already used yellow within the branding, and so I took that further and include this within the UI components as the colour exhibits psychologic qualities and

-The current app was using iconography throughout, however there was no conformity in style and some of the icons were outlines whilst others were solid or glyph form.
-I decided to design an icon set for the app in a consistent form using a 24px base grid, and 2px corner radius which gave the icons a sociable and helpful demeanour.
+The current app was using iconography throughout, however there was no conformity in style and some icons were outlines whilst others were solid or glyph form.
+I designed an icon set for the app in a consistent form using a 24px base grid, and 2px corner radius which gave the icons a sociable and helpful demeanour.

 Having mapped out the entire app and user flows I could build out a flexible and consistent UI component library in Sketch.
 This made it very efficient for other designers on the team to build screens but also made the work flow from design to development for efficient.